 Life Insurance Cover

-Ensuring you and your family can stay in your home should the worst happen is at the heart of my advice
+Ensuring you and your family can stay in your home should the worst happen is at the heart of our advice.

 Life insurance is a plan designed to pay out a lump sum in the event of the person being insured passing away during the policy term.
 This is paid out tax free to your next of kin or trustees if the plan is placed in trust.
 This lump sum can then be used by your dependents in any way they chose, though typically this when taking with a mortgage will be used to repay the mortgage.